Chapter 5101:2-25 Title XX Social Services Program: Administration

 (e) Family or individual dysfunction.

-(2) The needs assessment source; this is for the social service needs listed in paragraph (G)(1) of this rule.
+(2) The needs assessment source; this is for the needs listed in paragraph (G)(1) of this rule.
 The source of the information utilized to determine selection of the Title XX services may be identified.

 (3) The services needed in the county; this may specify which Title XX service(s) shall be utilized to meet the grouped needs listed in paragraph (G)(1) of this rule.